xenvsync

 Encrypt your .env Commit with confidence

-A blazing-fast CLI that encrypts environment variables with AES-256-GCMand injects them in-memory — so you can commit secrets to Git without a cloud service.
+A blazing-fast CLI that encrypts environment variables with AES-256-GCM, shares them with your team via X25519 key exchange, and injects them in-memory — no cloud service required.

 ~/my-project